alifhaider/BCS-Journey/README.md

     npx expo start
    ```

-In the output, you'll find options to open the app in a
+In the output, you"ll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)